Gau-thier/gsebil08.github.io/contact.md

 title: Contact
 ---

-If you want to contact me for any reason, feel free to [email me!](mailto:gauthier.sebille@gmail.com)
+If you want to contact me for any reason, feel free to send me a DM on [Twitter](https://twitter.com/@_iHakunA)!